Do not hesitate to contact us for any questions that you cannot find the answer for in our F.A.Q. section.

 What happens on the first day at IH?
 Will I be tested?

-Yes, on the first day you need to arrive at the school at 9 am, and like all new students you will be tested to ensure you are placed in the correct group for your ability.
-Lessons will start after the test.
+Yes, on the first day you need to arrive at the school at 9am, and like all new students you will be tested on your writing and oral to ensure you are placed in the correct group.
+Lessons will begin after your test, at 10 or 10:45.

 What happens if the first day of school is a bank holiday?

-You will arrive with the family on the Sunday, then inquire with the school whether something has been organised for the Monday, such as a excursion.
+Before arriving, inquire at the school whether something has been organised for the Monday, such as an excursion.
+You will arrive as normal on the Sunday.

 What happens if there are bank holidays during my stay?